Eligibility Policy and Requirements

 From our review of consistent academic and licensing criterion, we have established these guidelines in determining the appropriate professionals who are eligible to enroll in our Program of Certification, or parts thereof, as follows:

 Minimal Criteria to complete Full Program

 (Parts A-D and Credentialing

 Healthcare practitioner with at least a Bachelors Degree in the field of study AND current licensure in the state of practice, or registration by the appropriate state or national regulatory organization.

-(Approved healthcare providers: PT, DC, MD, DO, NP, and PA; and in some cases ATC, OT, RCEP (by ACSM).
+(Approved healthcare providers: PT, DC, MD, DO, NP, and PA; and in some cases ATC, OT, ACSM-CEP®.

-A Physical Therapy or Chiropractic student in good academic standing matriculated full-time in the professional phase of an accredited physical therapy program who has successfully completed at least one course in musculoskeletal examination and treatment (orthopaedics) in the physical therapy curriculum and an orthopaedic affiliation.
-A letter from the Physical Therapy Program Director or Chair must accompany the Part A course.
+A Physical Therapy or Chiropractic student in good academic standing matriculated full-time in the professional phase of an accredited physical therapy/chiropractic program who has successfully completed at least one course in musculoskeletal examination and treatment in the curriculum and a musculoskeletal clinical affiliation is eligible to regsiter and attend the Part A course.
 Students are not permitted to continue in the series of courses until they have graduated and become licensed professionals.